HugoHof/project-2024-VizLeGame/milestone_1/Milestone_1.md

 > - Think of an overview for the project, your motivation, and the target audience.

-With our visulizations, we would like to show that the video games are defined by their deversities at different scales.
+We would like to study the video games in a global context.
+Our visualization will be seperated in three distinct parts:
+- genres of the videogames along the years
+- platforms of the videogames along the years
+- developers of the videogames and their games developed along the years Finally, a last part will be dedicated to a correlation between these three parts.

+The target audiance would be anyone interseted in or want to learn about videogames, how it is caracterized and the evolution of this market.

+By using our visualiztion, users will be able to see this evolution and be able to correlate the caracteristics of the videogames that will be developed in the following years.

 ## Exploratory Data Analysis

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

 A first processing of the dataset has been realized in this [notebook](/milestone_1/data_processing_games.ipynb).
-In a fist part, we first clean the dataset as explained in the previous part relative to the dataset.
+In a fist part, we cleaned the dataset as explained in the previous part relative to the dataset.

-We use the `pandas` and `numpy` libraries to load and procees the data.
-We also used `matplotlib` to relaized the graphs displayed bellow.
-You can find bellow some graphs that present some aspects of our dataset and it can give an idea of how we can use this dataset to relized some vizualization relative to our subject.
+We use the `pandas` and `numpy` libraries to load and process the data.
+We also used `matplotlib` to realize the graphs displayed below.
+You can find below some graphs that present some aspects of our dataset and it can give an idea of how we can use this dataset for some vizualization relative to our subject.

 ### Genre Pie Chart
 ![genre pie chart](image/genre_pie_chart.png)